GregorR/style/CONTRACTIONS.md

 contractions; I am going to allow not one to pass my lips.
 I all so will not write them, and not either will I tolerate them from others, all be it this will hand in cap any one from under standing my writing.”*

+## Counterarguments to Common Arguments for the Proscription

+The hallucinated proscription of contractions in formal writing has been part of public consciousness for so long, a catalogue of fictitious reasons has been created for it.
+This is some of the more common ones.

+- **~~The style guides say so.~~** This one is unfortunately promulgated by “cheat sheets” for style guides, which are never created by the style guides' authors, or even lexicographers.
+None of the APA, MLA, CMS, Strunk & White, or Fowler style guides proscribe contractions.
+Read the actual style guide.

+- **~~It's a well-established rule.~~** No, it's not.
+If it were, it would be in the style guides (see above).
+It's a well-*known* rule, but so is the tongue map (which is nonsense).

+- **~~Contractions are from speech.~~** This argument is invalid for several reasons.
+First of all, it's irrelevant: English is not a logographic language, so writing is always based on speech, and there are many contractions which undoubtedly arose in speech that we're happy to use in formal writing, such as “never” and “ampersand”.
+Second, [it's not even true](https://doi.org/10.2307/356528).
+While undoubtedly *some* contractions arose first in speech, contraction in writing (shorthand) has just as long a history, and the evidence suggests that many apostrophe contractions arose in writing, *not* speech.
+Contractions are not “eye dialect”, they're a standard part of the language.

+- **~~Contractions are shorthand.~~** This argument is invalid for largely the same reasons as the last.
+It's irrelevant, as there's plenty of shorthand we're willing to use (“Dr.”, “etc.”), and it's untrue, because when shorthand starts being said as it's written, it ceases to be shorthand.

+- **~~Contractions are informal.~~** Begging the question.
+I say contractions are formal; you say contractions are informal.
+I've offered a mountain of evidence here that they're formal; where is your evidence that they aren't?

+- **~~Contractions are lazy.~~** Restricting your word choice is lazy;
+  expanding your word choice requires thought in choosing your words.
+  Contractions can convey subtly different meaning than their uncontracted form, so using contractions thoughtfully is opposed to laziness.

+- **~~Contractions are ambiguous.~~** Some contractions certainly *are* ambiguous, and should be avoided.
+Most not only aren't ambiguous, but *alleviate* ambiguity: we only contract the auxiliary form of “have”, “will”, and other auxiliary verbs, so the ambiguity between their auxiliary and non-auxiliary forms is removed by using contractions.

+- **~~Contractions are conversational.~~** Formal writing should not be too conversational, but “too” is a key word here.
+“Formal” and “conversational” are not antonyms, and “formal” and “stilted” are certainly not synonyms.
+  Formal writing should be precise, unambiguous, and consistent with the formal register of speech; contractions are not imprecise, not ambiguous, and standard in formal speech.

+- **~~Contractions can confuse foreign readers.~~** All aspects of a language can confuse foreign readers, and contractions are not somehow uniquely qualified to do so.
+Besides, as contractions are [morphologically distinct](https://doi.org/10.2307/413900) from their uncontracted form—i.e., they do not always have the same meaning as their uncontracted form—a language learner who hasn't learned contractions is ill-equipped to interact with English on a formal level.

 ([Return to the main document](STYLE.md))